- Course Themes

 Block ten: Oncology and Palliative care

-In Year 2 you will spend 1 day per week based at your Hospital Clinical School.
+In Year 2 you will spend 1 day per week based at your Hospital Clinical School, either a Tuesday or Thursday.

 Stage Three (Years 3 and 4)